mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.md

 ## Add Valine comment block

 I've struggled adding Disqus for a long time, but still nothing achieved.
-Though not decide to give up Disqus, I found Valine, and sucessfully add it to my blog in only one hour.
+Though not decide to give up Disqus, I found Valine, and successfully add it to my blog in only one hour.

 In `_config.yml` write this
 ```